-In this stage, \app validates the generated test class by checking for compilation and execution errors.
-Despite the rich contextual information used during generation, LLM outputs may still contain issues such as hallucinated import statements, improper mocking, incorrect usage of private methods, or runtime errors during test execution.
-To address these problems, we adopt an iterative refinement process consisting of both static validation and dynamic repair.
+In this stage, \app validates the generated test class by checking compilation and execution errors.
+Despite the rich contextual guidance, LLM outputs may still contain issues such as hallucinated import statements, improper mocking, incorrect usage of private methods, or runtime errors during test execution.
+To address these problems, we adopt an iterative refinement process with static validation and dynamic repair.

 \parabf{Rule-based Repair.} Rule-based repair focuses on correcting straightforward and common errors detected by static analysis, such as hallucinated or missing import statements and unresolved symbols.
 Leveraging the previously constructed project-level test knowledge base, \app can automatically resolve dependencies by appending missing imports or correcting incorrect ones based on simple class names.
 The comprehensive indexing of classes, methods, and fields from the static analysis phase facilitates accurate dependency resolution without human intervention.